na-na-hi/renget/archive/ToonamiDrinkingGame.md

 -A demon slayer gets their head popped or otherwise dies -potato art appears
 Hard mode: -someone uses a breath

-Doctor Soap
--they invent something new
--senku explains something
--senku is unrealistically smart
--senku gets excited
--taiju shouts for no reason
--taiju unga bungas a problem
--kohaku gets called a lion/gorilla/etc
--someone mentions 10 billion
--there's a flashback to someone's life
--take 2 drinks whenever a character brews or imbibes alchohol

 Lycoris Recoil:
 -chisato dodges a bullet